Guarapuava: Rugby

-Since its first edition, and traditionally, Guarapuava has hosted the 1st.
-Stage of the Rugby Championship of the state of Paraná.
+Since its first edition, and traditionally, Guarapuava has hosted the 1st stage of the Rugby Championship of the state of Paraná.
 That tournament, growing every year, currently has the participation, besides the local team, the teams of Curitiba, Cascavel, Londrina, Ponta Grossa, Maringá and Cidade Gaúcha.

 Kickboxing

 Celio Rodrigues is one of the most successful athletes in the country category.
-Participated in several international events successfully representing your city.
+He participated in several international events successfully representing his city.
 In May 2008 he won an international title in Croatia, and in 2009 won the world title in Guarapuava.

 Shooting

-Guarapuava has one of the most modern training center for shooting sports in the country.
+Guarapuava has one of the most modern training centers for shooting sports in the country.
 Rodrigo Bastos, a city native, won the silver medal at the 2003 Pan American Games.

 Chess

 In 1991 and 1995, Guarapuava hosted the U-18 and U-16 World Chess Championships.
 In 1991, the events were held at the headquarters of the Guaíra Country Clube, and the U-18 section was won by Vladimir Kramnik.